-After Comey Testimony, Trump Probably Wishing He Had Even a Scrap of Credibility
+Trump Is Not Going to Win a Personal Credibility Contest With James Comey

 On the central issue of Trump’s intentions in “asking” him to lay off Michael Flynn, Comey clearly indicated he believed the president was ordering him to do so without using explicit language (his allusion to Henry II “asking” his loyal men to do something about Thomas Becket making that clear).
 And in a rare flash of emotion, Comey denounced the White House’s effort to “defame” him and the FBI itself with “lies” about its morale and the quality of its leadership after firing him.

-We do not know at this point how much the White House or the president personally will contradict Comey’s testimony.
+The response to Comey’s testimony by the president’s personal attorney, Marc Kasowitz, comes right back at Comey’s own honesty, and not very diplomatically.
+“The President never, in form or substance, directed or suggested that Mr. Comey stop investigating anyone, including suggesting that Mr. Comey “let Flynn go.”
+That’s one direct contradiction of Comey.
+Here’s the other: “The President also never told Mr. Comey, “I need loyalty, I expect loyalty” in form or substance.”

+But Heinrich’s hunch that it will come down to “who we should believe” is very dangerous for Trump.
+Most of the Intelligence Committee senators, Republicans as well as Democrats, began their questioning with expressions of appreciation for Comey’s integrity.
+Telling the truth regularly and consistently is not exactly Donald Trump’s strength.
+Even his strongest supporters have been described (in the famous formulation of pro-Trump journalist Salena Zito) as taking him “seriously, but not literally.”

 But Heinrich’s hunch that it will come down to “who we should believe” is very dangerous for Trump.
 Most of the Intelligence Committee senators, Republicans as well as Democrats, began their questioning with expressions of appreciation for Comey’s integrity.
 Telling the truth regularly and consistently is not exactly Donald Trump’s strength.
 Even his strongest supporters have been described (in the famous formulation of pro-Trump journalist Salena Zito) as taking him “seriously, but not literally.”

 Unfortunately, factual disputes over interactions that might represent obstruction of justice is an area where it is important to be literally truthful.
 It is a point one would hope the president’s lawyers will impress upon him at this perilous moment.